-The Outer Banks Community Foundation awards quarterly grants to qualifying nonprofit organizations to help meet local needs and enrich the quality of life for all people in the Outer Banks.
+The Outer Banks Community Foundation awards grants four times a year to nonprofit organizations.
+Our grants help meet local needs and enrich the quality of life for all people in the Outer Banks.

-Currently, the Community Foundation awards three types of grants:
+Currently, the Community Foundation awards four types of grants:

 - Community Enrichment Grants